peteroupc/html3dutil/tutorials/overview.md

 * [demos/textwith3D.html](https://peteroupc.github.io/html3dutil/demos/textwith3d.html) - Demonstrates loading bitmap fonts and displaying text with them.
 Demonstrates showing bitmap font text on top of a 3D animation.

-### Alternative Rendering <a id=Alternative_Rendering></a>

-* [demos/surfaces2d.html](https://peteroupc.github.io/html3dutil/demos/surfaces2d.html) - Same as the surfaces.html
-demo, but uses an experimental renderer using the HTML 2D Canvas instead of an HTML 3D context.
-Only a limited set of features are currently supported.

 ### Miscellaneous <a id=Miscellaneous></a>

 * [demos/background.html](https://peteroupc.github.io/html3dutil/demos/background.html) - A demo